"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

 \subsection{User Experience: Challenges and Benefits}

 Our participants reported two main challenges in the process of fairness assessment.
-First, participants (9) noted that \textbf{understanding different fairness metrics and terms required considerable time and effort}.
+First, 9 participants noted that \textbf{understanding different fairness metrics and terms required considerable time and effort}.
 As one noted, ``\textit{It took me quite a while to understand the different types of fairness… it also felt that both individual and group fairness should be taken into account… It was also hard to remember the different types and compare at a glance}'' (P27).
-Second, participants (3) pointed out that \textbf{information overload} in the prototype and ``sometimes difficult to concentrate on where to focus'' (P19).
+This challenge was not unexpected: participants had no AI expertise, yet assessing AI fairness required them to understand each metric and decide which one best fit their fairness assessment needs.
+Second, only 3 participants pointed out that \textbf{information overload} in the prototype made it ``sometimes difficult to concentrate on where to focus'' (P19).
 As P26 noted, ``\textit{We have many parameters and they are complexly interrelated.
 To make a decision, I need to understand them fully}''.

-While participants noted challenges, they all successfully understood and independently completed all three tasks without researcher intervention.
+These challenges highlight a tool design tension: providing enough information for stakeholders to understand and assess AI fairness without causing information or cognitive overload.
+To tackle these challenges, we observed that for metric exploration, participants typically moved through the interface from top to bottom: reading the textual definition, checking the visualization and calculation, and then understanding instance-level explanations.
+They deepened their understanding by selecting the explanation formats that suited them and lingering on the explanations to think them through.
+When deciding on a metric, participants often switched across UI pages to compare the pros and cons of different metrics, align the options with their needs, and consider whether to create custom fairness metrics.
+We will outline potential tool improvements in Section~\ref{sec: functionality and improving usability}.

+While participants noted challenges, they all successfully understood and independently completed all three tasks without researcher intervention \rev{in their fairness decision-making}.
+Because participants thought aloud and the researcher asked follow-up questions when needed, their explanations made clear how they interpreted the scenario, understood different features and fairness metrics, compared different fairness metrics, and articulated why particular metrics aligned with their concerns for specific features.
+These real-time observations enabled us to verify participants' correct understanding, while our thematic analysis captures how they reasoned with this understanding to make value-driven fairness assessment choices.

 Participants also provided positive feedback on our prototype system.
 First, eighteen participants appreciated the overall ``\textbf{flow of information}'' (P9), such as dashboard integration, and noted that the prototype was ``\textbf{easy to use}'' (P26) and ``\textbf{easy to navigate}'' (P29).
 Second, five participants valued the \textbf{intuitive and simplified presentation of complex concepts}, noting that ``\textit{the interaction between features exploration is super clear and direct to understand}'' (P24) and appreciating the ``graphics alongside fairness definitions'' (P4).